 Choosing the perfect spot to have breakfast or brunch in Budapest is not an easy task.
 Plenty of places offer delicious food, but if you only have a few days in the city, you probably want each and every meal to be the best possible.

 But don’t you worry because I’m not going to leave you alone with this life-changing decision!
 Thanks to a few fellow bloggers, I have for you an amazing round-up of some of the best breakfast and brunch places in Budapest.
 Enjoy!

 By Vera from Alleen Op Reis

 Every brunch fan would agree going to STIKA is like taking a trip to food heaven.
 This restaurant located in the old Jewish quarter (7th district) of Budapest is a great choice all year long.

 The hip, trendy design gives the impression of being inside a greenhouse with a vertical garden and banana plants.
 The interior is small, yet cozy, and the tattooed waiters are very friendly and welcoming.

 Yet, it is not until spring when their terrace pops up and STIKA turns into the best hotspot in town.
 They don’t take reservations, so you might have to queue for a table, but it’s definitely worth the wait.

 The coffees are made by passionate baristas, the mimosas are good, and the food is even better.
-Their specialties are the poached egg dishes out of their Benny selection, starting from 6 euros.
+Their specialties are the poached egg dishes, starting from 6 euros.
 Are you not a big fan of eggs?
 No worries, STIKA offers a wide range of alternatives from Acai bowls to traditional Hungarian food.